marin-mar/012_motoring/readme.md

 - By clicking on non-existent links popup404 pops up (as an alternative to page 404).<br>
 - Products (Our products) and discount products (Recommended Products) are rendering from a json file.
 The fetch method does not work on GitHub, so json should be embedded in the js-file with the products itself.
 By clicking on the buttons-headers, products from json are loaded according to their categories.<br>
 - The video cover and the launch of the video itself are stylized according to the design.<br>
 - The final files are in two versions - compressed for the site and expanded for clarity.
-Tested in W3C validators.
+Tested in W3C validators.<br>
+- Site is published at:<br>
+<a href="https://marin-mar.github.io/motoring/" rel="noreferrer" target="blank" >https://marin-mar.github.io/motoring/</a><br>
 </h3>